saattrupdan/saattrupdan.github.io/_posts/2021-05-30-graph-convolutional-neural-networks.md

 Now, why doesn't this work for graphs?
 The reason is that graphs don't have the same kind of neat grid-like structure as images, which in particular means that nodes in a graph can have wildly different numbers of neighbours.
 As a matrix is of a fixed size, it simply cannot adapt to arbitrary graphs.
+More specifically, grid-like graphs enjoy the property of having a *shift operator*: we can shift in the x- and y-axes to get all the neighbours of a given node, a property general graphs do not have.

 ## Rephrasing the Problem in the Fourier Domain